elulu3/LymphoSeq2_Shiny/index.markdown

 Outputs a chord diagram showing VJ or DJ gene association.

-User will need to choose a VDJ association (VJ or DJ) and whether to plot a certain number of top sequences (which the user specifies if yes) or plot all sequences.
+User will need to choose a VDJ association (VJ or DJ) and whether to plot a certain number of top sequences or plot all sequences.
+Plotting top sequences is recommended.

 If uploading RData file: **nucleotide_table.rda**